-The AD4000/AD4004/AD4008 ac performance over a wide input frequency range is shown in Figure 17 and Figure 20.
-Unlike other traditional SAR ADCs, the

-AD4000/AD4004/AD4008 maintain exceptional ac performance for input frequencies up to the Nyquist frequency with minimal performance degradation.
+The AD4000/AD4004/AD4008 ac performance over a wide input frequency range using a 5 V reference voltage is shown in Figure 18 and Figure 21.
+Unlike other traditional SAR ADCs, the AD4000/AD4004/AD4008 maintain exceptional ac performance for input frequencies up to the Nyquist frequency with minimal performance degradation.
 Note that the input frequency is limited to the Nyquist frequency of the sample rate in use.